 - Hot curry cauliflower rice

 And, no, I was not in the kitchen all morning “cooking”!
 I do a lot of batch cooking—as in “cook once, eat twice or three times!).
 Everything on my plate consists of leftovers!
 Except for the wild-caught sardines, which I popped out of a tin and into a saucepan, along with the leftover curry cauliflower rice.
 It took less than 1 minute to rewarm. (over high heat!).
-Also: I don’t have a microwave; I rewarm food on a traditional stovetop.
+Also: I don’t have a microwave; I rewarm food, using the stove.

 Maybe you don’t consider yourself a “breakfast eater”….does it really matter if we eat breakfast or not?
 If you are struggling with low energy, weight management, an autoimmune disease (like Hashimoto’s, rheumatoid arthritis, lupus, psoriasis, MS, etc.) and/or blood sugar issues…then, yes, breakfast actually does matter.

 There’s been much debate through the years about breakfast, with experts asking: “Is breakfast really the most important meal of the day?”
 The pendulum, which has swung back and forth, is now planted in the “no” camp.

 In my experience, personally, as someone managing an autoimmune disease (Hashimoto’s) and, professionally, as a functional health coach, I roundly disagree.
 Your first meal of the day, whether you eat it at 7:00AM or at 11:30AM, frames the rest of your day.
 WHAT you eat affects how much you will consume later (via meals or snacks); how much sugar / caffeine you will crave; your mood (more or less anxious / depressed); your overall energy; and, how easily you fall asleep / stay asleep.